cmgoffena13/etl-watcher/README.md

 The anomaly detection system provides statistical analysis to identify unusual patterns in pipeline execution metrics, helping you quickly spot performance issues and data quality problems.

-### How It Works

-Anomaly detection uses statistical methods to analyze historical pipeline execution data and identify outliers:

 1. **Baseline Calculation**: Analyzes completed execution against historical execution data over a configurable lookback period for the same hour of day to account for seasonality
 2. **Seasonality Adjustment**: Only compares executions from the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles
 3. **Statistical Analysis**: Uses standard deviation and z-score calculations to determine normal ranges
 4. **Threshold Detection**: Flags execution if exceeds configurable statistical thresholds
-5. **Confidence Scoring**: Provides confidence scores based on how far outside normal ranges the execution falls
+5. **Z-Score Analysis**: Provides z-scores showing how many standard deviations above normal the execution falls

+### How It Works

+Anomaly detection uses statistical methods to analyze historical pipeline execution data and identify outliers.
+These are the components:

+- **`Mean`** - the average of historical metric values from the same hour of day
+- **`Standard Deviation`** - measures the spread/variability of historical values using sample standard deviation
+- **`Z-Score`** - how many standard deviations the current value is from the historical mean
+- **`Z-Threshold`** - sensitivity setting (e.g., 2.0 = flag anything beyond 2 standard deviations)
+- **`Threshold Range`** - calculated bounds: `mean ± (std_dev * z_threshold)`

+Below are the calculation steps:

+1. Take the executions within the lookback period and the same hour (not including the execution being checked for anomalies)
+2. Calculate the mean of the previous execution data for the metric
+3. Calculate the standard deviation of the previous execution data for the metric
+4. Calculate the threshold range using our provided `z_threshold` and this formula:
+   `mean ± (std_dev * z_threshold)`
+5. If the metric value we're evaluating is outside the threshold range (above upper bound or below lower bound), flag as an anomaly

 ### Configuration